International Finance Corporation

 IFC provides advice and market insights to private investors and partners, in order to mobilize more private capital.
 IFC also advises investors and partners on good practices and standards to increase competitiveness and productivity.
 In addition, IFC advises governments on reforms that encourage private investment and how to structure public-private partnerships to improve people's access to high quality infrastructure and basic services.

 Firms interested in pursuing IFC consulting services, including advisory and investment projects, should review the World Bank Procurement Portal RFx Now.
 While registration is not required for bidding, firms and individuals must register before signing a contract.
-Note that procurement is a small part of IFC’s business as private sector financing remains its main source of revenue.
+Note that procurement is only a small part of IFC's business as private sector financing remains its main source of revenue.

 Frequently asked questions